ram69022/CollectionsRep/Puzzles/MinSumAbsDiff/README.md

 Sum of minimum absolute difference

-Program to find the sum of minimum absolute difference of the array is discussed here.
-An array of distinct elements is given as input and the sum of minimum absolute difference of each array element has to be found.
+Program to find the sum of minimum absolute difference of the array.
+An array of elements is given as input and the sum of minimum absolute difference of each array element has to be found.

 Example:

 Input